- Does the Library make the full text of books available on its website?

 A Library of Congress Control Number (LCCN) is a unique identification number that the Library of Congress assigns to the catalog record created for each book in its cataloged collections.
 Librarians use it to locate a specific Library of Congress catalog record in union catalogs such as WorldCat and to order catalog cards from the Library of Congress or commercial suppliers.
 The Library of Congress assigns this number while the book is being cataloged.
 Under certain circumstances, however, a card number can be assigned before the book is published through the Preassigned Control Number Program.
 Please note that not all books that receive an LCCN are cataloged by the Library or added to its collections.

 What is now known as the Library of Congress Control Number was originally known as the Library of Congress Card Number until the advent of machine-readable records for book materials in the late 1960s.

 An LCCN can have one of two different structures, based on when it was assigned:

 In the Library's online catalog, LCCNs are reformatted to remove hyphens and standardize character length.
-The Library's online catalog offers insight on what reformatted LCCNs look like as well as instructions for searching the Library's online catalog by LCCN.
+To see what reformatted LCCNs look like, and to find instructions for searching the Library's online catalog by LCCN, go here.

 Library of Congress Call Number

-Information on the structure of LC call numbers and how to read them is described in a separate answer below.
+For information on the structure of LC call numbers, and how to read them, go here.

 Copyright Registration Number